What Is A Manufactured Home And Is It The House For You?

-- Chattel loans: Secured loans that put up your movable property, or “chattel,” as collateral.
-Loan terms commonly range between 10-20 years as opposed to a typical 30-year mortgage.
+- Chattel loans: These are secured loans that put up your movable property, or “chattel,” as collateral.
+Loan terms commonly range between 10 – 20 years as opposed to a typical 30-year mortgage.

 According to the U.S. Census Bureau’s Manufactured Housing Survey, the average selling price for a manufactured house in 2019 was approximately $81,900.
 Regionally this type of home is most popular in the Pacific states (Alaska, California, Oregon and Washington), where the regional average selling price went for around $104,700.